ruthgrace/rarefy_r_function/README.md

 * replacement is whether or not sampling should be done with replacement or without (true/false)

 The output is a vector of counts where each count corresponds with the features.

+If you have applied a prior between 0 and 1 (not inclusive), this function treats those counts as zero.